List of countries by coal reserves

-The reserve list specifies different types of coal and includes countries with at least 0.1% share of the estimated world's proven coal reserves.
+The reserve list specifies different types of coal and includes countries with at least 0.1% share of the estimated world's proven reserves of coal.
 All data are taken from the German Federal Institute for Geosciences and Natural Resources (BGR) via BP; all numbers are in million tonnes.
+However BP no longer publishes coal reserves and the Energy Institute has not updated the figures since 2020.

 Background

 Coal is a combustible black or brownish-black sedimentary rock, formed as rock strata called coal seams.
 Coal is mostly carbon with variable amounts of other elements; chiefly hydrogen, sulfur, oxygen, and nitrogen.

 As a fossil fuel burned for heat, coal supplies about a quarter of the world's primary energy and two-fifths of its electricity.

 The largest consumer and importer of coal is China.
 China mines almost half the world's coal, followed by India with about a tenth.
 Australia accounts for about a third of world coal exports, followed by Indonesia and Russia.

 Coal is largely held in the Earth in areas that it needs to be mined from, and is generally present in coal seams.